 Cost and Infrastructure

 For a consumer tracking one backpack, AirTag wins on cost by a wide margin.
-You spend $29 (or $24.75 each in a 4-pack), download Find My, and you are tracking.
-No subscription fees.
-No additional hardware.
-Battery replacement costs under $3 per year.
+You spend $29 (or $24.75 each in a 4-pack), download Find My, and you’re tracking — no subscription fees, no additional hardware, and battery replacement costs under $3 per year.

 For an organization tracking 10,000 products, the math flips entirely.
 At $0.10 per passive RFID tag, that entire inventory costs $1,000 in tags.
 An AirTag deployment at the same scale would cost $290,000 and require iPhones nearby to work.
 You would also need 10,000 Apple accounts, which makes no operational sense.